inet-framework/inet-tutorials/configurator/doc/step5.rst

 ---------------------------------------------

 Both parts in this step use the :ned:`ConfiguratorA` network (displayed below), just as in the previous steps.
-In this part we will override the routes going from the subnet of ``router0`` to ``host7``.
+In this part, we will override the routes going from the subnet of ``router0`` to ``host7``.
 With the automatic configuration, packets from ``router0``'s subnet would go through ``router2`` to reach ``host7`` (as in the previous step.)
 We